griga23/shoe-store/lab2.md

   GROUP BY email
   HAVING COUNT(DISTINCT brand) = 2 AND COUNT(brand) > 10;
 ```
+NOTE: We sum all orders of brands Braun-Bruen and Will Inc for each customer and offer a special promotion if sum is larger than 10.

 Find customers who bought twice shoes with high rating and then bought shoes with low rating
 ```